Gov. McMaster asks legislators to make $45M available to combat coronavirus

 "We’re not taking a week off," said the 71-year-old dairy farmer.
 "I’m no human health expert, but I’m a human nature expert and when we tell people to 'stay calm, don’t worry, things are going to be fine' and then start closing things, that’s a mixed message.
 I say stay calm and, to borrow an old phrase, we have nothing to fear but fear itself."

+On Thursday afternoon, DHEC officials continued to say it's unnecessary to cancel events or schools in South Carolina.

-The South Carolina House was already scheduled to take next week off.
+The S.C.
+House was already scheduled to take next week off.
 Its spring break started early.
 Representatives went home after passing the chamber's budget proposal Wednesday.

 Peeler said he's not being critical of cancellation decisions.
 And he acknowledged he's washing his own hands more often amid the virus' spread.

 South Carolina has 12 cases of the novel virus, including two announced Thursday.
 Six of those have been confirmed by federal officials.
-Those numbers are expected to increase.
+Ten close contacts of those cases, who are not currently sick, are under state-ordered quarantine.
+Ten others who recently returned from countries where the virus is widespread, but also not showing symptoms, are being monitored, which means they're taking their temperature twice daily and calling in, DHEC officials said.

 Peeler's advice is to "do what you learned in kindergarten: Wash your hands.
 Have good hygiene and treat people with courtesy and respect."